WHO are we?

 Theatrical play increases the verbal and non-verbal ways to consider ideas and move them forward.

-The young actors are taught how to communicate with the audience in who, what, where and why form.
+Our students are taught how to communicate with the audience in who, what, where and why form.
 Improvisation promotes fast, focused thinking.

-A chance to let feelings out
+- A chance to let feelings out:

-Body strength and the process of senses
+- Body strength and the process of senses:

-Physical exercise in the theater improves flexibility, coordination, balance and control.
+The physical aspect of performing improves flexibility, coordination, balance and control.

 JOIN OUR MAILING LIST